-- (1) Thermoforming of medical devices. - (2) Silicon moulding of medical devices.
+- (1) Motherboard burning dispensing automation equipment. - (2) Silicon moulding of medical devices.

 Suzhou Amould

 - (1) Design and develop automatic process equipment with the launch of 3C new products in the market. - (2) Design and develop automatic equipment to meet the needs of traditional industries. - (3) Design and develop automation equipment to meet the needs of medical products. - (4) Inspection and assembly automation equipment of medical products.